PerlAlien/Alien-Build/README.md

 ## cmake\_generator

 This is the appropriate `cmake` generator to use based on the make used by your Perl.
+This is frequently `Unix Makefiles`.
+One place where it may be different is if your Windows Perl uses `nmake`, which comes with Visual C++.

 ## make

-This plugin _may_ replace the default `make` helper with the appropriate one for [Alien::gmake](https://metacpan.org/pod/Alien::gmake), if it is determined that your `make` is not compatible with `cmake`.
-In particular this is the case for `dmake` on windows, which came with older versions of Strawberry Perl.
+This plugin _may_ replace the default `make` helper if the default `make` is not supported by `cmake`.
+This is most often an issue with older versions of Strawberry Perl which used `dmake`.
+On Perls that use `dmake`, this plugin will search for GNU Make in the PATH, and if it can't be found will fallback on using [Alien::gmake](https://metacpan.org/pod/Alien::gmake).

 # SEE ALSO